ustcsiwei88/SmallVPN/Readme.md

 ---

-Here is how to run WhereRU (with tun_ssl for example)
+Here is how to run SmallVPN (with tun_ssl for example)

 Server
 ```